Telephone: +1.202.857.7537 || Toll Free: 800.434.2244

 Andrew Pudvah || Andrew.Pudvah@natgeo.com || +1.202.857.7264

 David Guttenfelder is a National Geographic Photographer focusing on geopolitical conflict, conservation and culture.

 Guttenfelder is a eight-time World Press Photo Award winner and a seven-time finalist for the Pulitzer Prize.
 He is the 2013 ICP Infinity Prize winner for photojournalism and a winner of the Overseas Press Club of America John Faber, Olivier Rebbot, & Feature Photography awards.
 Pictures of the Year International and the NPPA have named him Photojournalist of the Year.
 In 2016, a photograph of his made in North Korea was named among TIME Magazine's "100 Most Influential Photographs Ever Taken".

 Guttenfelder is an influencer and industry leader in smartphone photography and social media.
 He was named inaugural Instagram Photographer of the Year by TIME magazine, received the Shorty Award for online photography, and the Online Journalism Award.
-His North Korea mobile phone photography was exhibited at the Visa pour l'Image in Perpignan, France, the Museum of Contemporary Photography in Chicago and at the Cortona Photo Festival in Tuscany.
+His North Korea mobile phone photography was exhibited at Visa pour l'Image in Perpignan, France, the Museum of Contemporary Photography in Chicago and at the Cortona Photo Festival in Tuscany.
 He was part of the panel lecture, "Instagraming the News", at the SXSW digital conference.
 He taught the first National Geographic Explorer's Smartphone Photography workshop in San Francisco in 2015.
 He is the founder of the Instagram collectives @everydayUSA and @everydayDPRK.
-Through his personal instagram account, he engages with more than 980,000 followers.
+Through his personal instagram and Twitter accounts, he engages with more than 1 million followers.

-Guttenfelder has also been recognized for his advertising photography and writing, including a Lion at the Cannes Lion Festival of Creativity, 2016 honors from D&AD for press advertising, the 2016 AICP award for best Public Service campaign.
+Guttenfelder has also been recognized for his advertising photography and writing, including honors from the Cannes Lion Festival of Creativity, D&AD for press advertising, the 2016 AICP award for best Public Service campaign.